2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

+In Table \ref{tab:epsK:ctu:rbc:indirect}, we present results for $|\epsK|^\text{SM}$ and $\Delta\epsK$ obtained using the \texttt{indirect} method for $\xi_0$, the \texttt{RBC-UKQCD} estimate for $\xi_\mathrm{LD}$, the \texttt{traditional} method for $\eta_i$ of $c-t$ unitarity, the FLAG-24 results for $\BK$, and the AOF results for Wolfenstein parameters.
+Here the superscript ${}^\text{SM}$ represents the theoretical expectation value of $|\epsK|$ obtained directly from the SM, and $\Delta \epsK \equiv |\epsK|^\text{Exp} - |\epsK|^\text{SM}$.
+The superscript ${}^\text{Exp}$ represents the experimental result for $|\epsK|$.
+In Table \ref{tab:epsK:ctu:rbc:indirect}, we find that the theoretical results for $|\epsK|^\text{SM}$ obtained with lattice QCD inputs including exclusive $\Vcb$ have $5.1\sigma \sim 4.1\sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$.
+In contrast, we also find that there is no tension with those obtained using inclusive $\Vcb$, which is obtained using the heavy quark expansion and QCD sum rules.
+In Table \ref{tab:epsK:ctu:rbc:direct}, we report results for $|\epsK|^\text{SM}$ and $\Delta \epsK$ evaluated using the \texttt{direct} method for $\xi_0$, the \text{RBC-UKQCD} estimate for $\xi_\text{LD}$, the \texttt{traditional} method for $\eta_i$ of $c-t$ unitarity, the FLAG-24 results for $\BK$, and the AOF results for Wolfenstein parameters.
+In Table \ref{tab:epsK:ctu:rbc:direct}, we find that the theoretical expectation values for $|\epsK|^\text{SM}$ determined from lattice QCD inputs including exclusive $\Vcb$ have $5.2\sigma \sim 4.1\sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$.
+This is consistent with what we observe in Table \ref{tab:epsK:ctu:rbc:indirect}.
 In Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect}, we make a plot of results for $\epsK$ calculated directly from the SM with the lattice QCD inputs described in Section \ref{sec:input}.
 In Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} \subref{fig:epsK-ex:ctu:rbc:indirect}, the blue curve which encircles the histogram represents the theoretical evaluation of $\epsK$ using the FLAG-24 $\BK$, the AOF for Wolfenstein parameters, the exclusive $\Vcb$ (FNAL/MILC-22 in Table \ref{tab:Vcb} \subref{tab:ex-Vcb}), the indirect method for $\xi_0$, the RBC-UKQCD estimate for $\xi_\text{LD}$, and the traditional method for $\eta_i$ of $c-t$ unitarity.
 The red curves in Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} represent the experimental results for $|\epsK|$ ($|\epsK|^\text{Exp}$).
 In Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} \subref{fig:epsK-in:ctu:rbc:indirect}, the blue curve represents the same as in Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} \subref{fig:epsK-ex:ctu:rbc:indirect} except for using the inclusive $\Vcb$ (1S-23 in Table \ref{tab:Vcb} \subref{tab:in-Vcb}).
+In Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect}, the results for $|\epsK|$ are presented in units of $1.0\times 10^{-3}$ as in Table \ref{tab:epsK:ctu:rbc:indirect}.
+From Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} and Table \ref{tab:epsK:ctu:rbc:indirect}, we find that the theoretical expectation value of $|\epsK|^\text{SM}$ with lattice QCD inputs (with exclusive $\Vcb$ of FNAL/MILC-22) has $5.10\sigma$ tension with the experimental result $|\epsK|^\text{Exp}$, while there is no tension in the inclusive $\Vcb$ channel (heavy quark expansion based on the OPE and QCD sum rules).